7 Reasons The Skin Inside Your Mouth Is Peeling Off

 When To Talk To A Dentist

 Dentists are doctors of the mouth and oral cavity.
 They’re trained in oral and systemic pathology, not just teeth!
-If you have skin peeling inside the mouth, a dentist is one of your best oral health resources.
+If you have skin peeling inside the mouth or gums sores, a dentist is one of your best oral health resources.

 If you aren’t already, make sure you’re seeing your dentist every six months for a checkup.
 But if you’re experiencing a one-off flareup of skin peeling in your lips and cheeks, ask for a limited exam.
 This brief evaluation will give you time to discuss a specific problem with your dentist, have them evaluate it, and run any tests if needed.
 Sometimes the peace of mind is all you need!